Moddable-OpenSource/moddable/readme.md

 ![](./documentation/assets/devices/wasm.gif)

 WebAssembly is supported in modern web browsers, both on computers and mobile devices.
-The Wasm support in the Moddable SDK has been successfully tested in Safari, FireFox, and Chrome.
+The Wasm support in the Moddable SDK is compatible with Safari, FireFox, and Chrome browsers.

 To use the Moddable SDK with WebAssembly, you need to: